fairlearn/fairlearn/docs/user_guide/assessment/common_fairness_metrics.rst

 to ask whether satisfying demographic parity actually brings us closer to the world we'd like to see.

-Finally, note that demographic parity underlies the 'Four-Fifths' rule.
-This is a common metric used to assess datasets but :ref:`as we discuss below <assessment_four_fifths>`, it is often misapplied.

 .. _conditional_group_fairness:

 In some cases, we may observe a trend in data from multiple demographic groups,